eficode-academy/rf-advanced-web-katas/exercises/04-iframes.md

 ### Step-by-step

 <details>
-  <summary>Create new keyword.</summary>
+  <summary>Implement the <code>Run Inside Iframe</code> keyword</summary>

 <br />

 In order to keep our resource file tidy, let's implement a keyword to work as a wrapper for our iframes.
-Then, we can simply call that keyword whenever we want to run something inside and iframe and rest assured the frame won't stay selected afterwards.
-For starters, we can define our keyword and simply make it call `Select Frame` and `Unselect Frame`.
+Then, we can simply call that keyword whenever we want to run something inside and iframe and rest assured the iframe won't stay selected afterwards.
+For starters, we can make it call `Select Frame` and `Unselect Frame`.

-- Create a keyword called `Run Inside Iframe` and make it run `Select Frame` and `Unselect Frame` in succession.
+- Make the `Run Inside Iframe` keyword run `Select Frame` and `Unselect Frame` in succession.

 So far, our keyword doesn't really do anything.
 First, we need to know the frame we want to select and pass it as an argument to our keyword.
 The iframe does have an `id` this time, but it not